 - Technical or domain-specific writing: specialized language can feel formulaic even when it is genuinely human-written.

-Detector Checker supports 100+ languages, which helps in international workflows, but multilingual interpretation still needs care.
+AI Detector Checker accepts multilingual input, which helps in international workflows, but multilingual interpretation still needs care and has not been validated for every language.
 For a closer look at that issue, review multilingual AI detection and translation effects.

 What to Do If Your Text Is Flagged